-Online auction allows public to own a piece of history.
+Online auction allows the public to own a piece of history

-CHICAGO – The U.S. General Services Administration (GSA) announces the public sale of three lighthouses in Michigan in an effort to find new owners for these historic structures.
+CHICAGO – The U.S. General Services Administration (GSA) announces the public sale of four lighthouses in Michigan, as part of the National Historic Lighthouse Preservation Act (NHLPA) program’s effort to find new owners for these historic structures.

 Information on the Lighthouses

 - The iconic White Shoal Light, a major engineering feat at the time of construction in 1901, is located offshore 20 miles west of the Mackinac Bridge on Lake Michigan.
 The red and white tower has a terracotta, steel, and brick interior, and is featured on a state of Michigan license plate.